 Finding a camera

 If you’re on a PC or Mac, an entry-level webcam will do, to begin with.
-Remember, your gaming channel is more about you as a creator.
-Don’t worry at this stage about buying the world’s most expensive webcam.
-Between $30-$100, in the beginning, is a good investment while you figure out the basics, and brands like Logitech are a great place to start.
+Spending between $30-$100 is a good investment while you figure out the basics, and brands like Logitech are a great place to start.

 If you’re on the Xbox One or PS4, you can use your Kinect or PlayStation Camera.